Optimizing Allreduce Operations for Modern Heterogeneous Architectures with Multiple Processes per GPU: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we proposed to utilize more of the available CPU cores across all GPUs on a node to speed up the GPU-aware all-reduce collective.
-Using an Ampere-based system (Delta) on OpenMPI with our standard and lane-aware approaches, we showed up to an $2.45$x speedup on large buffers.
-Using RCCL with our standard approach on an El Capitan-based system, we showed a $1.71$x speedup.
-Using NCCL on a Hopper-based system, we showed a $1.77$x speedup.
-We conclude that using more of the available CPU cores on modern systems should enhance all-reduce performance at large scales.
+Using an Ampere-based system (Delta) on OpenMPI backed by host copy communication with our standard and lane-aware approaches, we showed up to an $2.45$x speedup on large buffers.
+Using Cray MPICH backed by GPUDirect RDMA communication with our standard approach on an El Capitan-based system (Tuolumne), we showed a $1.17$x speedup.
+Across the three partitioning modes of the AMD MI300A on Tuolumne, we showed that the multi-process multi-lane all-reduce is highly performant in CPX mode, yielding a $3$x speedup at scale.

 We propose to extensively evaluate the performance characteristics of our multi-process approaches and also extend them to collectives such as the neighborhood all-to-all used in sparse linear systems.
 Due to the hierarchical structure of modern clusters, future work may also extend this approach to cluster topologies, i.e. stages of reduction in fat tree networks, in order to reduce the number of processes required at each stage of the communication.